-Russia: At least eight dead as 18-year-old gunman opens fire in a university
+Russia: At least eight dead as 18-year-old gunman opens fire in a university campus

 As the gunman opened fire, several students built barricades of chairs to prevent him from entering classrooms, Reuters reported.
 Videos of the incident showed several students jumping out of windows on the first floor of the university.

 Local media reports cited by Reuters said that before the incident, the man had posted a photo of himself on social media posing with a rifle, helmet and ammunition.
-The news agency could not verify the photo independently.
+The news agency could not independently verify the photo.

 “I’ve thought about this for a long time, it’s been years, and I realised the time had come to do what I dreamt of,” he reportedly said in the post, which was later taken down.